todogroup/osposurvey/2020/questions.md

 * Other (please specify)

 16. What are the top three challenges your open source program faces?
 (Choose three)
-* Talent: finding and recruiting open source developers
+* Finding and recruiting open source developers
 * Ability to influence open source projects
 * Executive awareness and support
 * Insufficient budget; program costs
 * Internal awareness of the program
 * External awareness (marketing and communications)
 * License compliance overhead
+* Getting teams on board with compliance and security approaches
+* Vulnerability monitoring and remediation
 * Tracking metrics and performance
 * Tool selection and adoption